randust/tp/docs/DeveloperGuide.md

 ## Appendix C: Non-Functional Requirements

 ### 1. Usability

 - The FinTrek app should be easy and intuitive to use through a Command Line Interface (CLI) -- no Graphical User Interface (GUI) required.
-- Users should be able to learn the basic commands within 5 minutes with assistance from the `/help` command or the User Guide.
-- A user with above average typing speed for regular English text (i.e. not code) should be able to accomplish most of the tasks faster using commands than using the mouse.

-### 2. Performance

-- Commands should be processed within 1 second under normal usage (under 1000 expenses)
-- The system should support up to 1000 expense entries without noticeable lag.

-### 3. Portability

-- The application should run on any mainstream OS with Java 17 installed (Windows, macOS, Linux, etc.).
-- No installation should be required other than compiling and running the `.jar` file via a Java-compatible terminal.

-### 4. Data Persistence

-- All expense and budget data persists between local runs of the application as they saved to a local save file (`data.txt`).
-- Saving should occur automatically after each command (`/add`, `/delete`, `/edit`, etc.).

-### 5. Logging

-- All command executions, system errors, and critical warnings should be logged using Java's `Logger` to help with debugging and audits.
-### 1. Usability

-- The FinTrek app should be easy and intuitive to use through a Command Line Interface (CLI) -- no Graphical User Interface (GUI) required.